geniusrise/geniusrise/README.md

-# 🧠 Geniusrise-CLI
+# 🧠 geniusrise

 ![gr](./assets/geri-3.png)

-Welcome to Geniusrise-CLI, a powerful command-line tool that is part of the Geniusrise project.
+Welcome to geniusrise, a powerful command-line tool that is part of the Geniusrise project.
 This tool is designed to pull data from various sources, format it, and create and manage fine-tuned Language Learning Models (LLMs).

 ## 📚 Structure

-The `geniusrise-cli` tool is structured into several modules, each responsible for a specific task:
+The `geniusrise` tool is structured into several modules, each responsible for a specific task:

 - `main.py`: The main entry point for the tool.
 - `config.py`: Contains configuration settings for the tool.